 While everyone is gone, go on a disinfectant mission.
 Wipe down all your surfaces and everything people touch.
 Get your company prepped with all the materials you need to have a better next few weeks once everyone returns.

-Don’t think of this break as an issue, think of it as a reset.
+Don’t think of this break as an issue, think of it as a reset that will help you and your sick employees

 Being sick at work isn’t fun for anyone.
 Instead of forcing your employees to come to work when they feel under the weather, have some compassion for them.
 You’ll get much more done if you don’t have to hear sneezes and coughs all day.
 You’ll also lower the chances that disease is spread to more of your employees.